The Mark of Zorro chapter 9 The Clash of Blades

 “Guard it well, my captain, for I shall do as you say!
 Ha!”

-The captain circled, trying to get the light of the candles in the highwayman’s eyes, but Senñor Zorro was too clever for that.
+The captain circled, trying to get the light of the candles in the highwayman’s eyes, but Senñor was too clever for that.
 He caused the captain to circle back, forced him to retreat, fought him to a corner.

 “Now, my captain!” he cried.